-Participant's Benefits Investigator's Initials Initials

-[Detail potential benefits to the individual subject as well as potential benefits to others.]

-[Unless the subject or legally authorized representative will be provided details about specific research studies, a statement that they will not be informed of the details of any specific research studies that might be conducted using the subject's identifiable private information or identifiable biospecimens, including the purposes of the research, and that they might have chosen not to consent to some of those specific research studies.]

-Participant's Feedback to Subjects Initials Investigator's Initials --- ----------------------------

-[Unless it is known that clinically relevant research results, including individual research results, will be disclosed to the subject in all circumstances, a statement that such results may not be disclosed to the subject.
-Feedback may be impossible if the data has been de-identified.]

-Participant's Confidentiality of Records Investigator's Initials Initials
+Participant's Initials Benefits Investigator's Initials [Detail potential benefits to t the individual subject as well as potential be nefits to others.]
+Participant's Initials Details of Research Studies Investigator's Initials research studies, a statemen studies that might be conduc ly authorized representative will be provide t that they will not be informed of the details ted using the subject's identifiable private ing purposes of the research, and that they mi ecific research studies.] of any specific research formation or identifiable Participant's Initials Feedback to Subjects Investigator's Initials will be disclosed to the subj cally relevant research results, including ind ect in all circumstances, a statement that s dback may be impossible if the data has been such results may not be Participant's Initials Confidentiality of Records